 Wera are another German brand that gets mentioned in hushed tones by the afficionados.
 They certainly have a distinctive look to them:

-The Wera set goes for $31.44.
+The Wera world’s best screwdriver set goes for $29.78 on a deal currently, regular $43.39.
 It’s neat that you can tell the type and size of the driver from the notations on the end cap.
 They also sell a step-up model whose main difference seems to be that it is made of stainless steel.
 What will the Germans think of next?

 As machinists, we know full well that the Japanese make some nice stuff.
 Check out this premium wood-handled screwdriver set:

-They’re absolutely gorgeous, but at $187.50, I might be afraid to use them very much.
+They’re absolutely gorgeous, but are currently not available on Amazon.
+The last time they were, it was at $187.50, so I might be afraid to use them very much.
 Perhaps only when changing the jets on the Weber carburetors of my vintage Ferrari.
-Um, assuming I had one?
+Um, assuming I had a vintage Ferrari, LOL?

 Wiha is another great German brand, and I have had some experience with Wiha Torx drivers for changing inserts on my tooling–they’re nicely made.
 They have several screwdriver sets, but there best is really nice: